arzieba1420/DTNetwork/README.md

 **2nd stable version of my project is available and ready to be tested on branch master.
 Any further version will appear in the future**
 [UPDATE 25-05-2019]
-**I have just added ZIP packages with jar executable files in Releases with ENG and PL language versions (version 1.3)**
+**I have just added ZIP packages with jar executable files in Releases with ENG and PL language versions (version 1.3)** [UPDATE 22-07-2019]
+**ENG version of the project will no longer be developed.
+I focus on PL version only from now**